jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Security governance, risk, and compliance (GRC):
-LLMs can assist in automating security governance, risk, and compliance (GRC) activities including policy development and enforcement, risk assessment management, audit and assurance, and compliance and reporting.
+LLMs can assist in automating security governance, risk, and compliance (GRC) activities including policy development and enforcement, risk assessment/ management, audit and assurance, and compliance and reporting.
 They align GRC activities with business goals and provide security metrics and dashboards for performance measurement.
-They can also identify gaps and issues and offer recommendations to improve the organizations security posture, prioritize vulnerabilities, and identify remediation suggestions.Protect Users and Customers Cybersecurity Tech Accord principles mapping index on page 125\.
+They can also identify gaps and issues and offer recommendations to improve the organization’s security posture, prioritize vulnerabilities, and identify remediation suggestions.

+Protect Users and Customers
+Cybersecurity Tech Accord principles mapping index on page 125\.
-101Microsoft Digital Defense Report 2023
+101 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience
 Using the power of AI for cybersecurity continued Lowering the